 With the March break just around the corner, Ottawa will soon be flooded with high school students who have a week off school and free time on their hands.
 What better way to spend these chilly free days than the mall?

 While a lot of postsecondary employees are still in classes during the day and finishing homework in the evenings, it is easy for a store to be understaffed during this peak week.
-With this dreaded time approaching, Glue spoke with 3 students about their retail horror story.
+With this dreaded time approaching, Glue spoke with three students about their retail horror stories.

 Shannon Plunkett, 21

 Shannon Plunkett was working in an all female clothing store at and had been close to finishing her shift.
 She was working at the cash at the time, and three younger girls came up to her register be rung through.
 The girl she was serving was buying two bras and as Plunkett began to ring her through, she whispered to her friend that she wasn’t feeling well.

 All of a sudden, the girl got a weird look on her face and repeated that she needed to go home.

 “Her cheeks expanded and she reached to cover her mouth,” recalls Plunkett.

 Plunkett immediately grabbed a bag from under the cash to give the girl and she began to throw up.

 “She took the bag from me with both hands and puked into the bag.
 It began to leak all of the counter.
 She let go of the bag with one of her hands and it returned to its flattened shape, so when she puked again it went all over the counter and all over the bras she bought,” says Plunkett.